 Where to Stay in Krakow, Poland

-Our apartment was set in the heart of the ultra hip Jewish Quarter, right next to the restaurants and milk bars mentioned in this post.
-There were supermarkets, bakeries and pharmacies on the same street, which was incredibly handy – and, again, saved us a lot of money!
+We stayed in the heart of the ultra hip Jewish Quarter, right next to the restaurants and milk bars mentioned in this post.
+There were supermarkets, bakeries and pharmacies on the same street, which was handy.

 Please like my Facebook page to ask me your questions about Krakow – I’m always happy to help!
-And do let me know how your trip goes!
+And do leave a comment below to let me know how your trip goes!